Children who are disabled, either mentally or physical, have the right to special care and education so they can lead full and independent lives.

-During the month of February, the children from Great Binfields (Years 4, 5 and 6) kindly donated second hand clothes, toys and toiletries in shoe boxes which we have been sending to The GOVI School.
-Each box has been labelled for either boy or girl and the appropriate age of the child so we can ensure they end up in the right hands.
-I am still waiting for feedback from the Head Teacher as to whether they have arrived or not (they can take up to 6-8 weeks) but we are incredibly grateful for all of your kind donations and want to say a big thank you to all of those families who took the time to prepare these gifts."
+During the month of February 2018, the children from Great Binfields (Years 4, 5 and 6) kindly donated second hand clothes, toys and toiletries in shoe boxes which we have been sending to The GOVI School.
+Each box was labelled for either boy or girl and the appropriate age of the child so we ensured they ended up in the right hands.
+We received great feedback from the Head Teacher when they arrived.
+We were incredibly grateful for all the kind donations and said a big thank you to all of our families who took the time to prepare these gifts."

 Back in 2011, the children from Great Binfields raised £400 which was used to create a vegetable garden to help provide food for the school children.